 If you are able to boil the potatoes and cook the meat filling at the same time, then you should be able to serve the shepherd’s pie in 1 hour.
 Make extra and you can freeze the assembled pie for next time!
 I’ve included instructions on how to assemble and freeze the pie in the recipe below.

-|1) Boil the potatoes with a bit of salt until they are fork-tender.||2) Drain the potatoes (see Naggy 3).
+|1) Boil the potatoes with a bit of salt until they are fork-tender.||2) Drain the potatoes.
 Leave the potatoes in the sieve for 5 minutes to steam-dry the potatoes.|

-|3) Mash the potatoes then stir in cream (or milk), cheeses and chives.
+|3) Mash the potatoes then stir in cream (or milk), and cheeses.
 Season with salt and freshly ground black pepper.||4) Sauté onion and carrot over medium-high heat until the onion is soft and translucent.|